-Step 2: Click on Reopen closed tab.
-They will open the last closed tab in the browser.
+Step 2: Select Reopen closed tab.
+It will restore chrome tabs in reverse order from when they were closed.
 Alternatively, you can use the shortcut mentioned on the right of the reopen option.
 In most browsers, this is Ctrl+ Shift+ T.

-Alternatively, you can use your browsing history to restore tabs in google chrome.
+Alternatively, you can use your browsing history to reopen a closed tab in Chrome.
 This can be convenient for people who want to select which tab they wish to open.
 You can do this in three easy steps:

-- Click on the three dots in the top right part of the screen.
+- Click on the three vertical dots in the top right part of the screen.

 - Move your cursor to History in the drop-down menu, and then you should see the recently opened tabs.

 - Select the tab you want to open

 Note that you’ve previously muted a tab.
 It may not be muted when you reopen it.

 Let’s say you closed the window and want to bring back all the tabs you closed.
 You can do so by following these steps: